MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

   - AWS console -> EC2 dashboard -> Launch instance -> Name - devops-demo -> AMI - Ubuntu -> Instance type - t2.large -> Create new key pair - devops-demo(name), RSA,
       .pem, create key pair (the devops-demo.pem file will we downloaded on your machine) -> Network settings - auto-assign public IP(enabled), Allow SSH traffic -> Launch Instance

-- SSH into the EC2 insance
+- SSH into the EC2 instance
   - Once the Instance state is "running", click on the Instance and copy the "Public IPv4 address"
   - Go to your machine's command-line tool (for me it's command prompt)
   - In cmd, go to the folder where devops-demo.pem file in downloaded